Avro Canada CF-105 Arrow: Aftermath

+Legacy

-Although nearly everything connected to the CF-105 and Orenda Iroquois programs was destroyed, some were saved and are on display at the Canada Aviation and Space Museum in Ottawa: the cockpit and nose gear of RL-206, the first Mk 2 Arrow, and two outer panels of RL-203's wings, alongside an Iroquois engine.
+Although nearly everything connected to the CF-105 and Orenda Iroquois programs was destroyed, some items were saved and are on display at the Canada Aviation and Space Museum in Ottawa: the cockpit and nose gear of RL-206, the first Mk 2 Arrow, and two outer panels of RL-203's wings, alongside an Iroquois engine.

 At the time of its cancellation, with specifications comparable to then-current offerings from American and Soviet design bureaus, the Arrow was considered by one aviation industry observer to be one of the most advanced aircraft in the world.
 According to Bill Gunston:

 In its planning, design and flight-test programme, this fighter, in almost every way the most advanced of all the fighters of the 1950s, was as impressive, and successful as any aircraft in history.

 Prototype No. 3's wing outer panels at the Canada Aviation and Space Museum.

 The Arrow's cancellation eventually led to the end of Avro Aircraft Limited (Canada), and its president and general manager, Crawford Gordon Jr., was fired shortly afterward.
 In 1962, the Hawker Siddeley Group formally dissolved A. V. Roe Canada and transferred all its assets to Hawker Siddeley's newly formed subsidiary, Hawker Siddeley Canada.

 The nose cone section of Avro Arrow RL-206, currently on display at the Canada Aviation and Space Museum in Ottawa, was smuggled out of the Avro Aircraft plant in Malton by members of the RCAF Flying Personnel Medical Establishment, a detachment of RCAF Station Downsview on Avenue Road in Toronto, where it resided for many years and was employed in high-altitude work.
 The commanding officer of the Flying Personnel Medical Establishment, wing commander Roy Stubbs, provided this prologue:

 One day after a change of government, the new RCAF Chief of the Air Staff came to inspect our facilities and programs and after lunch, I asked if he would like to see something special.
 I showed him a piece of the Arrow; cockpit section and engine nacelles and a few other bits.
 I asked him what we should do with it and he said to keep it hidden until the climate in Ottawa was right, and then he would arrange to have it placed in the National Aeronautical Museum in Ottawa.
 Eventually this was done and at least a bit of history was saved.

 Around 2011, a new version of the Avro Arrow was privately proposed as an alternative to a Canadian purchase of F-35 aircraft.
 The proposal, promoted by former Canadian Forces infantry officer Lewis MacKenzie, was rejected by Ottawa in 2012 for being too risky, costly and time-consuming, as it would require re-engineering a 1950s-era aircraft to incorporate modern communication, targeting and stealth features.
 Member of Parliament and former Canadian Forces fighter pilot Laurie Hawn described the CF-105 as having been advanced 50 years prior, but "hopelessly behind its time" in 2012.